-Learning to love myself as God does is so important to me, but it was not an easy journey to go through.
+Learning to love yourself as God does is so important to identify during your Christian walk.
+For me, it was not an easy journey to go through, and I’m still learning (and fall) and questioning.
 It’s in realizing that I have to renew my mind regularly on His truths that I began to see myself as God does.

 Before becoming a Christian God was already calling me to respond to Him and seek salvation.
 He also called me to document every thought, response, emotion, and action daily in a journal I kept always on hand.
 Accepting this mode as our main way of communicating, both pre-salvation and post, helped me to learn a lot about myself as well as God’s perception of me.
 Along with my journey with Christ, I have come to look at myself as someone God could love, not because of a song I learned and recited in Sunday school as a child but because I intentionally sought my identity in Him and chose to believe Him through His word.

 - His love is unconditional.
 There’s absolutely nothing that WE can do that will change this aspect of His character and will.
 He loves us regardless of what we’ve done, is doing, or will do.
 He is unshakable because “God is not man, that He should lie, or a son of man, that He should change His mind.
 Has He said, and will He not do it?
 Or has He spoken, and will He not fulfill it?”
 (Numbers 23:19).

 - I am a sinner, and while that will separate me from Him it will not take me from His hand once I accepted Jesus as my Lord and Savior.
 “I give them eternal life, and they will never perish, and no one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father’s hand.
 I and the Father are one” (John 10:28-30).